JayPrakashThakur/github_tutorial/README.md

 # github_tutorial
-This is just a github exercise.
+This is just a github exercise, for learning.